tock/tock/boards/stm32f412gdiscovery/README.md

 $ ./bootstrap
 $ ./configure --disable-werror
 $ make
-# optinally use sudo make install
+# optionally use sudo make install
 ```

 > Please note that you may have some conflicts in a file containing a list of